 On clicking ‘Create Authentication Policy’ button, Partner Admin / Policy manager is navigated to Create Authentication Policy page where details such as policy group, policy name, description etc will have to be entered

 Note:

 Only active policy groups are available in the policy group dropdown.

-click on the upload button to upload policy data .
+Click on the upload button to upload policy data .
 Only json files are allowed for upload.